utkarsh4863/CartPole-Game-Using-Reinforcement-Learning-/README.md

 ## ⚡ Notes

-- The `models/` folder contains pre-trained agents for direct use in Streamlit.
+- The `models/` directory includes pre-trained agents ready for use in Streamlit.
-- If you want to retrain models, run the notebook and save the models in the same folder.
+- If you wish to retrain agents, run the notebook and overwrite/save models in the same folder.
-- Streamlit app depends on the models; if models are missing, the agents will run randomly.
+- If models are absent, Streamlit runs agents with random policy by default.

 ---

-## 🧩 Author
+## 🤝 Author

-**Utkarsh Kashyap**
+Developed & maintained by **Utkarsh Kashyap**
+Feel free to connect and contribute! 🚀

+---